Trinity CertPT course lets you develop your ability to evaluate, adapt, create and reflect on the use of context-specific teaching resources

 Many practising teachers who took the course had these comments before coming on board.
 Read on to get their insight on the OFQUAL Level 6 Trinity College CertPT (Practising Teachers) certificate.

 Q: Will I be a good candidate for the CertPT course?
 I am a Spanish teacher.
 I have a degree in Education from one of our state Universities (Complutense).
 In addition, I teach English in one of our bilingual (English-Spanish) secondary schools in Madrid.
 I have been in this job for almost six years.

 A: I think you will be a great candidate for the CertPT course.
 You have a teacher education qualification plus more than six months of teaching experience.
 An exciting option to consider is submitting your written assignments solely in English or bilingually in English and Spanish.

 Q: I am in full-time work.
 Is this course doable?

 A: The course takes six weeks to complete.
 You have 10 hours of tutorials with your tutor, and these hours are flexible.
 You arrange with them the best time for you.
-If you are working, I think these would be the evening hours or maybe the lunch hours.
+If you are working, I think these would be the evening hours or lunch hours.
 It’s really up to you and your tutor.
 You choose the best time for both of you.